makrai/notes/farha-22-iSarcasm-semeval.md

   3. MaChAmp, achieved a macro F-score of 0.0851.
 They
     * first pretrain a RemBERT (Chung+ 2020) multi-task model across all the tasks
+      Hyung Won Chung, Thibault Févry, Henry Tsai, Melvin Johnson, S Ruder.
+      Rethinking embedding coupling in pre-trained language models.
+      CoRR, abs/2010.12821.
-    * Then, they re-train a model for each task individually.
-They use the
+    * Then, they re-train a model for each task individually
-    * hyperparameters of MaChAmp v0.3(van der Goot+ 2021), which were finetuned on the xTREME benchmark (Hu+ 2020)
+    * hyperparameters of MaChAmp v0.3 (van der Goot+ 2021),
+      which were finetuned on the xTREME benchmark (Hu+ 2020)

-## 5.5 Subtask C (Pairwise Sarcasm Identification) ~~ English.
+## 5.5 Subtask C: Pairwise Sarcasm Identification in English.
 Tab 9

 * baselines similar to those from subtask A, but modified the input Specifically, given a sarcastic text and its rephrase, we produced two